Yoruba Bull Roarer “ape oro”

 Approx Age: 1950s

-Yoruba bullroarer made of a flat lancet-shaped piece of wood with a standing male with arms raised in half relief carving.
+Yoruba bullroarer made of a flat lancet-shaped piece of wood with a relief carving of a figure/person.
 A hole made to which a piece of rope would be attached for the purpose of being able to whirl around.
 This bullroarer is lovely and aged in appearance and in good condition.
 The bullroarer is a typical instrument of the “oro” society.
 Being whirled around would create a shrill high-pitched sound.

 Provenance: Ex Walter Hausler, Thurgau.
 Acquired in Nigeria in the 1960s..